khoureich/EasyABE/README.md

 Easy-ABE is a non-monotone CP-ABE scheme that has no restrictions on the size of attribute sets and policies, allows fast decryption and is adaptively secure under the CBDH-3 assumption.
 To achieve this, we approached the problem from a new angle, namely using a set membership relation for access structure.
 Easy-ABE performs better than FAME [4] an FABEO [5].

 ## Prerequisites
-The schemes are implemented in Python 3.7.17 using the Charm framework [6] version 0.50.
+The schemes in the python version are implemented in Python 3.7.17 using the Charm framework [6] version 0.50.
 A simple installation guide for Charm framework can be found at https://lrusso96.github.io/blog/cryptography/2021/03/04/charm-setup.html

+The java version can either be run from the NetBeans IDE or from command line.
+To run it from command line follow these steps:<br/> 1- Download the Bouncy Castle provider (bcprov-ext-jdk18on-177.jar) from https://www.bouncycastle.org/latest_releases.html<br/>
+2- Download JPBC from https://sourceforge.net/projects/jpbc/files/jpbc_2_0_0.
+All the jars files can be found under the jars folder.<br/>
+3- Paste the following jars files to the lib directory of the EasyABE directory: bcprov-ext-jdk18on-177.jar, jpbc-api-2.0.0.jar, jpbc-pbc-2.0.0.jar, jpbc-plaf-2.0.0.jar<br/>
+4- Make sure the JAVA_HOME environmental variable is set to your Java environment.<br/>
+5- Install Apache Ant (for Ubuntu type to your terminal sudo apt install ant).<br/>
+6- To run EasyABE change to the its directory and execute the command: ant run

 ## References